MohamedAlyMatar/ProxyServer_With_URL_Filter/README.md

 # Before Starting

+>
+Note:
-> before running our code we first must turn on our manual proxy setup with the Address and Port number we specified.
+Before running our code we first must turn on our manual proxy setup with the Address and Port number we specified.
+And you have to create a block_List.txt file
+And a cache_files folder before running

 ![This is an image](pics/settings.png)

-> now we can run our code with the following command followed with the address
+>Now we can run our code with the following command followed with the address

 ![This is an image](pics/start.png)